Summer-Training-Project-2k24/Biblios/README.md

 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the LICENSE file for details
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the LICENSE file for details.